-It’s July.
-The sun is shining, I’m starting to work up a sweat whenever I have to walk anywhere, and my social feed is being taken over by pictures of handsome men in tuxedos and stunning gals in long, flowing gowns…
+It’s summer time!
+The sun is shining, I’m starting to work up a sweat whenever I have to walk anywhere, and my social feed is being taken over by pictures of handsome grooms in tuxedos and stunning brides in long, flowing gowns…

 Can you guess what this means?